canidlogic/aksmacro/README.md

 - `__TOS_WIN__`
 - `__WINDOWS__`

-If any of these five macros are defined, the platform is WinAPI.
+If any of these five macros are defined, the platform is Windows.
 If none of them are defined, the platform is assumed to be POSIX.
 The five macro definitions shown above are from the "Pre-defined Compiler Macros" project at https://sourceforge.net/projects/predef/

-If AKS determines the platform is WinAPI, it will define the macro `AKS_WIN` if not already defined.
-If AKS determines the platform is POSIX, it will define the macro `AKS_POSIX` if not already defined.
-Finally, it will make sure that `AKS_WIN` and `AKS_POSIX` are not both defined at the same time.
-Example:
+If `aksmacro.h` determines the platform is Windows, it will define the macro `AKS_WIN`.
+If `aksmacro.h` determines the platform is POSIX, it will define the macro `AKS_POSIX`.
+However, if either `AKS_WIN` or `AKS_POSIX` is already defined when `aksmacro.h` is included, the header will skip the platform detection and assume the defined platform is correct.
+The header will fail with an error if both `AKS_WIN` and `AKS_POSIX` are defined at the same time.
+Example use of platform detection:

     #include "aksmacro.h"